 A recent study of low-income Maryland seniors found that SNAP participants are 23% less likely to enter a nursing home and 4% less likely to be hospitalized in the year after receiving SNAP.

 Participating in SNAP was also linked to lower overall health care expenses and Medicaid/Medicare costs.

 7. All the information needed to apply for SNAP can be found in one place

-Use NCOA’s SNAP map to find out more about each state’s SNAP program.
+Use the SNAP state directory of resources to find each state’s SNAP program.

 Recommended for you:

 - Find Financial Help for Seniors: 2,500+ Federal, State, and Private Benefits Programs